amcgladd/angular-food-truck/README.md

 (incomplete: not sure how to orderBy in Angular) As a patron and/or admin, I want to events to be sorted chronologically.

+√ As any user, I want to be able to see a events-detail page showing more details about a single event.

+## Stretch User Stories

 As a patron and/or admin, I want past events to automatically hide from the list.

 As a patron and/or admin, I want any event listed for the current date to have a blue left margin.